 - Artificial Intelligence: A Modern Approach, 3rd ed.,

-We will use Common Lisp for homework assignments and projects.
-You
+We will use Python for homework assignments and projects.
+We will use

 Grading Grading will be based on a combination of the following factors: